manojcloud/azure-sql-db-aspire-demo/README.md

 - Folder: [`./hostedss - dbup - dab`](./hostedss%20-%20dbup%20-%20dab)

-In this sample, taken from the `./hostedss - dbup` sample, and add Data API Builder (DAB) to the solution, so that the database can be exposed as a REST and GraphQL API, so there is no need anymore to manuallly created a CRUD API and therefore the WebAPI project is removed.
+In this sample, taken from the `./hostedss - dbup` sample, add [Data API Builder (DAB)](https://aka.ms/dab) to the solution, so that the database can be exposed as a REST and GraphQL API, so there is no need anymore to manuallly create a CRUD API and therefore the WebAPI project is removed.

 DAB is orchestrated by Aspire, via the community extension `CommunityToolkit.Aspire.Hosting.Azure.DataApiBuilder`, that has been added to the AppHost project.